 Pride Month emphasizes that different perspectives have always been key to innovation.
 In many cases, the solution to a problem is often found by looking at it from a different angle.

-Finding Unique Ideas: Life experiences tend to shape an approach to a problem and help find the right one.
+Life experiences tend to shape an approach to a problem and help find the right one.
 A good example is polar explorer Roald Amundsen.
-While Amundsen had plenty of experience navigating tundra and polar areas, when he arrived in Canada and met the local Inuit tribes, he learned their language and bartered not for food or supplies, but for knowledge.
+While Amundsen had plenty of experience navigating tundra and polar areas.
+When he arrived in Canada and met the local Inuit tribes, he learned their language and bartered not for food or supplies, but for knowledge.
 It was something previous European explorers had lacked the courage, or ability to swallow their pride, to even consider.

 In fact, that had been an ongoing problem in Arctic exploration to that point.
 Many Europeans refused to even consider eating the local food, which meant bringing tons of canned food with them while ignoring local hunting practices.